geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Cloudfang Keep.md

 ### Lady Emer
 How Lady Emer handles the characters depends on how they enter the library.
 If they arrive with weapons drawn, screaming in fear due to the storage room’s trap (area E3), or covered in her guardians’ blood, she attacks, moving into the stone garden (area E5) where she can maneuver freely and fuel her Stone Sacrifice trait with the garden statues.

 If the characters arrive in a friendly manner, Lady Emer takes the opportunity to chat.
-A notoriously deadly and vain assassin, Lady Emer prefers conversations that are short, exciting, and flattering.
+A brilliant but vain scholar, Lady Emer prefers conversations that are short, intellectually stimulating, and flattering.
 She is quick to turn her Stone Gaze on anyone who bores or insults her.

+If a character praises Lady Emer's research breakthroughs, demonstrates genuine understanding of planar theory, or claims to know secrets about rift stabilization or the Lorestone shards, they can make a DC 19 Charisma (Deception or Persuasion) check.
+On a success, Lady Emer invites the characters to stay join her for a conversation in the other room.

+If they agree, Lady Emer leads them to the grand salon (area E4), explaining that all potential research assistants must first demonstrate baseline competency and provide physiological data for safety protocols.

+**Phase 1 - Competency Examination:** She gestures to her artifact collection and asks them to identify or analyze 2-3 items (player choice which ones they examine).
+She listens to their observations with increasing excitement or dismissiveness depending on their answers.
+A successful DC 15 Intelligence (Arcana, History, or Nature) check impresses her; failure bores her but doesn't automatically trigger combat if they remain respectful.

+**Phase 2 - Medical Baseline:** She produces a notebook and begins taking measurements - pulse rate, temperature, reactions to altitude, examining their eyes and skin.
+She explains this is "standard procedure" in case of rift energy exposure accidents.
+This requires them to submit to somewhat uncomfortable poking and prodding for several minutes while she makes copious notes.

-If a character praises Lady Emer’s skill as an assassin, extols a love of literature, or claims to know secrets that could help the medusa ascend to godhood, they can make a DC 19 Charisma (Deception or Persuasion) check.
-On a success, Lady Emer invites the characters to stay for a party.
-If they agree, she leads them to the grand salon (area E4), where she plays the harpsichord for them and encourages them to dance.
-If the characters don’t play along, Lady Emer attacks.
-If the characters do as she asks, Lady Emer thanks them for their time and conversation, then asks them to leave so she can rest.
-At your discretion, characters who are particularly engaged receive an item from her hoard (see “Lady Emer’s Hoard”) as a gift and are invited for a return visit.
+If the characters play along with both phases, Lady Emer thanks them for their time and declares them "provisionally accepted as research assistants."
+She then suggests they rest while she prepares their first assignment, asking them to leave so she can work.
+At your discretion, characters who demonstrated genuine knowledge or asked insightful questions receive an item from her hoard as a "signing bonus" and are invited to return when ready to begin their duties.

+If the characters refuse to participate, seem insincere, or fail so badly she questions their intelligence, Lady Emer attacks, disappointed that they wasted her time.

 ### Lair Actions
 When fighting inside her lair, Lady Emer can take lair actions.
 On initiative count 20 (losing initiative ties), she can take one lair action to cause one of the following effects; she can’t use the same lair action two rounds in a row: